axa-group/Parsr/server/src/processing/TableDetectionModule/README.md

 [
   "table-detection",
   {
+        "pageConfig": [
+          {
             "pages": [1, 2, 3], // or [] for all pages
             "flavor": "lattice"
           }
         ]
+  }
+]
 ```

+- pageConfig: Array of different configurations for the doc
   - pages: List of numbers representing pages.
   - flavor: The parsing method to use ('lattice' or 'stream').
 Lattice is used by default.

 ## Accuracy